-TriStar's primary business focus is the acquisition, exploration and development of precious metal prospects in the Americas, including its current focus on advancing the exploration success of CDS located in the Tapajós Gold District of Brazil's northerly Pará State.
-The Company is concentrating its exploration activities on the CDS property because it hosts a significant gold mineral resource (see the property description which follows).
+TriStar's primary business focus is the acquisition, exploration and development of precious metal prospects in the Americas, including its current focus on advancing the exploration success of the Castelo de Sonhos property ("CDS") located in the Tapajós Gold District of Brazil's northerly Pará State.

-The Company is subject to regulation by the Federal Mines Department in Brazil and the ANM.
+The Company is subject to regulation by the Federal Mines Department in Brazil and the National Mining Authority ("ANM").
 The Company holds exploration licenses and/or applications for exploration licenses granted or to be granted by the ANM for CDS.
 The exploration licenses for CDS are subject to requirements to maintain rights over the properties.
 With respect to the core exploration license on the CDS property, the Company was required to file a report by August 2014 demonstrating sufficient exploration work has been conducted to determine the existence of a deposit, as defined by Brazilian regulations.
 The Company filed the required report at the end of July 2014.
 Official approval of this report was received by the Company on April 17, 2017 and the required economic study was filed on April 16, 2018.
-On August 24, 2017, the Company filed the required final exploration reports for three concessions that form part of the CDS project.
-These reports were required pursuant to Brazilian mining law.
+On August 24, 2017, the Company filed the required final exploration reports for two concessions that form part of the CDS project.
+These reports were required pursuant to Brazilian mining law and approval of these reports was received in October 2019.